 Data Model

-Tap uses 7 PostgreSQL tables hosted on Supabase.
-The schema supports multi-tenancy through organizations, campaign lifecycle management, and conversational data storage with AI analysis caching.
+Tap uses 10 PostgreSQL tables hosted on Supabase.
+The schema supports multi-tenancy through organizations, campaign lifecycle management, and conversational data storage with AI analysis caching, and developer metrics ingestion.

 Entity-Relationship Diagram

-The diagram below shows all 7 tables and how they relate to each other.
+The diagram below shows all 10 tables and how they relate to each other.
 An organization has members who create campaigns.
 Campaigns have participants who engage in conversations made up of messages.
 Analysis results are cached per campaign.
+Developer metrics are tracked via ingestion runs linked to canonical developer identities.

 Table Descriptions